 the General Register Office (GRO) - for mistakes involving things like names

-If you’re unsure who to apply to, contact the relevant register office or the GRO.
+If you’re not sure where to apply in England or Wales, contact the relevant register office or the GRO.

 Removing the wrong father’s details